-Cycling in Auckland will be a key contributor to improving travel options and increasing reliability across the transport network.
+Cycling in Auckland is a key contributor to improving travel options and increasing reliability across the transport network.
 With a focus on liveability and sustainability, Auckland Transport, Auckland Council and the NZ Transport Agency are working together to create a future where anyone can feel comfortable riding a bike.
-It will start with building a network of safe cycle routes that create greater freedom of movement and better places.
+It starts with building a network of safe cycle routes that create greater freedom of movement and better places.

-With a 20% increase in cyclist journeys and a 43% increase in the morning peak cycling count since 2011, cycling has become a transport mode of choice for an increasing number of people in Auckland, whether it’s to get to work, to school or to the local shops.
+Auckland is seeing increases in cyclist journeys and morning peak cycling counts, and cycling has become a transport mode of choice for an increasing number of people in Auckland, whether it’s to get to work, to school or to the local shops.

-In response to this trend and to encourage more people to cycle, the next three years will see a focus on delivering key sections of the Auckland Cycle Network with new infrastructure and improved existing facilities.
+In response to this trend and to encourage more people to cycle, we have seen a focus on delivering key sections of the Auckland Cycle Network with new infrastructure and improved existing facilities.

 The NZ Transport Agency and Auckland Transport have confirmed a 10-year investment programme for cycling in Auckland.